-- ensuring compliance with business, legal and regulatory requirements with respect to record retention - improving operational efficiencies, reducing space requirements and costs by eliminating unnecessary records - ensuring the preservation and accessibility of relevant records to satisfy specific operating needs and in the event of potential or actual litigation or internal or external (including governmental) investigation - ensuring information is kept for as long as required according to the Records Retention Schedule.
+- ensuring compliance with business, legal and regulatory requirements with respect to record retention, as outlined in the Directive on Records Retention Schedule - improving operational efficiencies, reducing space requirements and costs by eliminating unnecessary records - ensuring the preservation and accessibility of relevant records to satisfy specific operating needs and any legal or regulatory preservation obligations (e.g. in the event of litigation or regulatory investigations).